0hnezahn/WumpusEnv/README.md

 ### 2.2 States
 + gold: contains one gold
 + pit: kills agent
-+ breeze: in von Neumnann neighborhood to pit
++ breeze: in von Neumann neighborhood to pit
-+ stench: in von Neumnann neighborhood to wumpus
++ stench: in von Neumann neighborhood to wumpus
 + vector: pointing from one agents position to the scream location

 ### 2.3 Requirements